AckerlyXu/heima/articles/load-balancer/load-balancer-multiple-ip-cli.md

     azure vm create --resource-group contosofabrikam --name VM2 --location chinaeast --os-type linux --nic-names VM2Nic1,VM2Nic2 --vnet-name VNet1 --vnet-subnet-name Subnet1 --availset-name myAvailabilitySet --vm-size Standard_DS3_v2 --storage-account-name mystorageaccount2 --image-urn canonical:UbuntuServer:16.04.0-LTS:latest --admin-username <your username>  --admin-password <your password>
     ```

 13. Finally, you must configure DNS resource records to point to the respective frontend IP address of the Load Balancer.
-You may host your domains in Azure DNS.
-For more information about using Azure DNS with Load Balancer, see [Using Azure DNS with other Azure services](../dns/dns-for-azure-services.md).
+You may host your domains in Azure DNS.<!--Not available in Azure.cn  For more information about using Azure DNS with Load Balancer, see [Using Azure DNS with other Azure services](../dns/dns-for-azure-services.md).-->

 ## Next steps
 - Learn more about how to combine load balancing services in Azure in [Using load-balancing services in Azure](../traffic-manager/traffic-manager-load-balancing-azure.md).